 Laura is both a geologist and a geoscience education researcher, currently serving as the Assistant Director of the CTFE.
 Her research focuses on how learning environments, teaching practices, and beliefs influence the strategies and tactics students use to manage their own learning in classroom settings (self-regulated models of learning).
 Laura is an award-winning educator who has experience teaching in a variety of settings (university, community college, K-12, informal, in the field, in person, online) and class sizes (6-95).
 She also has experience collaborating with faculty and providing training for graduate students in how to incorporate active learning methods into their classrooms.

 Prior to joining the CTFE in June 2014, she served as an Albert Einstein Distinguished Educator Fellow at the National Science Foundation (NSF) in the Office of Polar Programs.
-During this time, she served as Director of the Joint Science Education Project (JSEP), an internationally-collaborative field science research experience on the Greenland ice sheet for students and teachers from Greenland, Denmark, and the U.S. Laura continues to be an active leader in the national and international geoscience education communities.
-Currently, she serves as a member of the Education Committee of the Geological Society of America (GSA) and as President of the Geoscience Education Research Division (GER) of the National Association of Geoscience Teachers (NAGT).
+During this time, she served as Director of the Joint Science Education Project (JSEP), an internationally-collaborative field science research experience on the Greenland ice sheet for students and teachers from Greenland, Denmark, and the US.
+Laura continues to be an active leader in the national and international geoscience education communities.
+She served as President of the Geoscience Education Research Division (GER) of the National Association of Geoscience Teachers (NAGT) and currently serves as the chair of the Education Committee of the Geological Society of America (GSA).

 Director, Higher Education Program